CAIDA/catalog-data/README.md

 process:
 - create an issue with the topic title or question as it's title: [here](https://github.com/CAIDA/panda-metadata/issues)
-   - assign the topic to yourself
+   - assign the issue to yourself
 - create a subdirectory with the same title/question with a README.md
    - start with metadata:
    ~~~